 Job boards serve like a marketplace that connects employers and employees.
 And if freelance websites focus more on one-time jobs, job boards advertise the possibilities for long-term collaboration and integration in the company.

-We Work Remotely is the largest job boards and remote working community for all kinds of professionals, that also provides resources to help make freelancers the best choice.
+We Work Remotely is the largest job board and remote working community for all kinds of professionals, which also provides resources to help make freelancers the best choice.

-Who is Hiring specialises on software development jobs and aims at making hiring process less painful for both parties.
+Who is Hiring specializes on software development jobs and aims at making the hiring process less painful for both parties.